The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

 The Exchange Variation: cxd5 exd5

 After 1.d4 d5 2.c4 e6 3.Nc3 Nf6 4.cxd5 exd5, we reach the Carlsbad structure.
 White's famous minority attack: play b4, b5, bxc6 to create a weak pawn on c6.
 Black counters with kingside activity, typically ...f6 and ...e5, or a rook lift with ...Re8-e6.
-Petrosian's matches with Spassky showcased the minority attack, serving as a model that continues to be studied today.
+Petrosian's matches with Spassky showcased the minority attack and remain a study model today (see Tigran Petrosian's match record).

 The Tarrasch Defense: 2...e6 3.Nc3 c5

 The Tarrasch Defense (1.d4 d5 2.c4 e6 3.Nc3 c5) leads to an IQP (Isolated Queen Pawn) structure after 4.cxd5 exd5 5.Nf3 Nc6 6.g3.
-Black gets an active position with central pressure, while White blockades the d5 pawn.
-Black can establish a knight on d5 to neutralize the pawn and convert to a favorable endgame.
+Black gets active central pressure while White blockades the d5 pawn and aims to convert a favorable endgame.

 Sidelines: Chigorin, Baltic, and Albin

-- Albin Counter-Gambit (2...e5): immediately fights for space with 3.dxe5 d4, creating sharp tactical complications
+- Albin Counter-Gambit (2...e5): fights for space with 3.dxe5 d4, where Black's advanced d-pawn can cramp White, or fall, depending on precise play

 Common Traps in the Queen's Gambit